“How do I keep my craft alive in a world that doesn’t value it? I feel like I am the last reporter in the YouTube world.” – Marie Colvin

 “In an age of 24/7 rolling news, blogs and twitters, we are on constant call wherever we are,” she said.
 “But war reporting is still essentially the same – someone has to go there and see what is happening.
 You can’t get that information without going to places where people are being shot and others are shooting at you.”

-In later years, she was recognizable by a trademark black eye patch, which she wore after losing her left eye to shrapnel from an attack by Tamil Tigers in Sri Lanka.
+In later years, she was recognizable by a trademark black eye patch, which she wore after losing her left eye to shrapnel from a grenade fired by the Sri Lankan army.
 Her life was marked by many such stories – from her access to Muammar Qaddafi and Yasser Arafat to an escape from Chechnya across an icy, 12,000-foot mountain range – adding up to an astounding body of work and a singular legacy.

 The Stony Brook School of Journalism will establish the Marie Colvin Center for International Reporting in the same spirit with which Colvin lived her extraordinary life—as an inspiration to young journalists and to young women in particular.